Jimbo Fisher leaves FSU to go to Texas A&M

 "I believe Texas A&M is getting one of the best coaches in college football.
 We appreciate all he has done for our program and wish him and his family great success moving forward," Thrasher said in a statement that closed days of speculation about Fisher's future.

 Fisher leaves Florida State after going 83-23 in eight seasons.
 Besides the national championship, he also led the Seminoles to three Atlantic Coast Conference titles and four ACC Atlantic Division crowns.
-He will replace Kevin Sumlin, who was fired last Sunday after going 51-26 in six seasons at Texas A&M.
+He will replace Kevin Sumlin, who was fired last weekend after going 51-26 in six seasons at Texas A&M. The Houston Chronicle reported that Fisher is expected to earn between $7 million and $7.5 million over at least five years.

+Fisher's buyout from Florida State is the sum remaining on the contracts of his assistants who are not retained, which would be in the range of $7 million.

+Fisher goes to a program that has lofty hopes amid a drought: Texas A&M last won a conference championship in 1998, when it was in the Big 12.
+The school's only national title came in 1939.
+Texas A&M Chancellor John Sharp said after Thursday's Board of Regents meeting that expectations were "nothing serious.
+We just want him to win a national championship."

 Fisher is just the fourth head coach to leave a school where he has won an AP national championship and go directly to another college job.
 The last to do it was Johnny Majors, who went from Pittsburgh to Tennessee in 1977.